Government Experience

 Ulster County is my home, I’ve raised my children here, and I’ve served our County and its residents and businesses in a variety of roles over these many years–always with a focus on working collaboratively and honoring the experience and insights of partners in and outside of government.

 We face many challenges here, but we also have a solid foundation upon which to create truly innovative solutions to developing sustainably, solving the affordable housing crisis, bolstering our family farms and local food security, and creating green jobs and educational opportunities — these are all challenges that we can only address if we work together and always remember what’s important to us.
-Every one of us deserves the opportunity to realize our full potential, and I look forward to the opportunity to begin a new chapter devoted to serving the county I love.
+Every one of us deserves the opportunity to realize our full potential, and I am so thankful to have the opportunity to serve the county I love.